jwhong/PodcastScraper/README.md

 # Instructions
 - Download scraper.py
 - Find the URL of the podbay.fm podcast you want to download (for example http://podbay.fm/show/152249110 )
-- Open the script in a text editor, replace the "XXXXX" in  "scraper.scrapeShowPage("XXXXX")" with the URL
+- Open scraper.py in a text editor, replace the "XXXXX" in  "scraper.scrapeShowPage("XXXXX")" with the URL (it's near the bottom)
-- Run the script
+- Run scraper.py
 - Sit in quiet reflection until download completes